oracc/oracc2/bin/bx/README.txt

 3) Refs Mode (REF)
 ==================

+Arg -r, read .xml files, use CIT to get citations; augment for bib needs; gen output

-Arg -r, reads .bib files.
-Default is to validate and sort.
+Arg -R, read .bib files.
+Default is to validate; with output, sort as well

 Output to XML with -x or HTML with -d (div only) or -h (full html file).